 The directors prepare annual budgets and cash flow projections that extend beyond 12 months from the date of this report.
 These projections include the proceeds of future fundraising and planned discretionary project expenditures necessary to maintain the Company and Group as going concerns.
 Although the Company has been successful in raising finance in the past, there is no assurance that it will obtain adequate finance in the future.
 However, the directors have a reasonable expectation that they will secure additional funding when required to continue meeting corporate overheads and exploration costs for the foreseeable future and therefore believe that the "going concern" basis is appropriate for the preparation of the financial statements.
-For further information see Note 1(b) on page 23.
+For further in formation see Note 1(b) of the Notes to the Financial Statements.